"The act of love is to say: I want you to be who you are."

 - Broken promises - They ask for a chance to make up for their behavior, stating that they will change.

-- Forced sex - Abusers will frequently force their partners to have sex or intimidate him/her so that he/she is afraid to say no.
+- Forced sex - Abusers will frequently force their partners to have sex or intimidate them so that they are afraid to say no.

 What to look for...